Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 # SPE11 Geometry Files

 This folder contains geometry files for the SPE11 variants in the [gmsh](https://gmsh.info/) geometry format.
+__Note__: all files have been tested with `gmsh` version 4.11.1.
+In case you experience issues, consider upgrading your `gmsh` version.
+This may be required, in particular, for the Python scripts using the `gmsh` API (see below).

 You can open the geometry files with `gmsh`, or let it create a mesh directly via the command line with

 ```bash